apyrgio/tindercrypt/README.md

 You can find more examples in the docs section on [Tindercrypt's `RingCryptor`].

+When adding this crate to your `Cargo.toml`, add it with `default-features = false` (eg, `tindercrypt = { version = "x.y.z", default-features = false }`).
+This will ensure that the CLI specific dependencies are not added to your dependency tree.

 The equivalent operation in the CLI tool is the following:

 ```